192.168.0.1 – A Private and Default IP Explained

 So what exactly is a default IP?
 Well, we can simply say that it is an IP address used by router manufacturers, which help the end user gain access to the router configuration and edit all the settings that have to be set up, such as network security, etc. At the same time, this is the first place you go if you experience any networking problems.
 All manufacturers use one default username and password for their routers, so it is recommended to change the password once you set up your network.

 Once you login to the configuration settings area you can greatly improve the security of your network.
 For example, you can change your default password, turn on or off WPA/WEP security, change your SSID or completely hide it.
 It is important to change these settings and apply the changes if you want to stay away from potential hacker attacks.

 How can I access my router configuration settings?

 If you already know that your default IP is 192.168.0.1, simply type this IP in the address bar of your browser.
 It is not necessary to type www or http:// in front of it.
+However, make sure not to type 192.168.o.1 because IP addresses are made of numbers, not numbers and letters.
 You will be asked to enter your username and password (see the table below for default usernames and passwords)

 *NOTE: If these usernames and passwords don’t work you can check your user manual.